Global business groups warn India over tax plan impact

-India's federal budget last month outlined a proposal to allow authorities to make retroactive tax claims on overseas deals and bring in new anti-tax-avoidance measures, moves that have been criticised for further denting investor sentiment.
+India's federal budget last month outlined proposals that would allow authorities to make retroactive tax claims on overseas deals and bring in new anti-tax-avoidance measures, moves that have been criticised for further denting investor sentiment towards India.

-On Monday, George Osborne, Chancellor, raised his concerns over the issue with his Indian counterpart.

 "This is now prompting a widespread reconsideration of the costs and benefits of investing in India," continued the letter, signed by bodies including the U.S.-based Business Roundtable, the Confederation of British Industry, the Japan Foreign Trade Council and Canadian Manufacturers & Exporters.

-"We are concerned about the proposed budget measure," Osborne told reporters after his closed meeting with Mukherjee.

-"Not just because of its impact on one company, Vodafone, but because we think it might damage the overall climate for investment in India."

-India's reputation among global investors has taken a beating over the past year as the government has lurched from crisis to crisis, including a botched attempt to allow foreign supermarkets into the country and a long-running stand-off with South Korea's POSCO (005490.KS) over a $12 billion steel plant.
+India's reputation among global investors has taken a beating over the past year, as the government has lurched from crisis to crisis, including a botched attempt to allow foreign supermarkets into the country and a long-running stand-off with South Korea's POSCO over a $12 billion steel plant.

-Sluggish investment is partly to blame for slowing growth in Asia's third-largest economy, which grew an annual 6.1 percent in the December quarter, the weakest in nearly three years.
+Sluggish investment is partly to blame for slowing growth in Asia's third-largest economy, which grew 6.1 percent in the December quarter, but the weakest in nearly three years.

+Osborne was to meet Indian Finance Minister Pranab Mukherjee on Monday, and the issue of retrospective taxation on mergers outside of India was expected to be discussed.

 INCREASING UNCERTAINTY

-A long-running tax struggle between London-listed Vodafone Group Plc (VOD.L), India's largest overseas investor, and the Indian government has come to symbolise the perils to foreign investors in the country.
+A long-running tax struggle between London-listed Vodafone Group Plc, India's largest overseas investor, and the Indian government has come to symbolise the perils to foreign investors in the country.

-Vodafone won a five-year legal battle in January when India's Supreme Court dismissed a $2.2 billion (1.3 billion pounds) tax demand from authorities over the British company's acquisition of Hutchison Whampoa Ltd's 0013.HK Indian mobile assets in 2007.
+Vodafone won a five-year legal battle in January when India's Supreme Court dismissed a $2.2 billion tax demand from authorities over the British company's acquisition of Hutchison Whampoa Ltd's Indian mobile assets in 2007.

 That ruling was hailed by business groups as a victory for clarity in the country's investment climate, which has suffered due to policy paralysis, regulatory uncertainty and widespread corruption allegations against the government.